Wojberni/file-browser/README.md

 # File-browser

 File-browser is a project for educational purposes written in Zig.
-I was trying to remind myself, how trees work and file structure was a natural choice, as it looks like a tree.
+I was trying to remind myself, how trees work and file structure was a natural choice.

+> Code was tested on Linux, it is NOT Windows compatible.

+> TUI was developed using Kitty, due to [libvaxis](https://github.com/rockorager/libvaxis) compatibility.
+Some functionalities might not work as they should on other terminals.

 ## Basic commands